 For more, view these link building strategies.

-Natural link building is creating content so valuable that it will garner links over time.
+Natural link building is the passive form of link generation — create content that's so valuable, it will garner links over time.

 You may get lucky.
 It might actually work.
-But more often than not, link building requires manual outreach.
+But more often than not, link building requires a broader approach.

 The bottom line: If you've got someone dedicated to SEO, do link building.
 If you've got one-foot-in and one-foot-out, focus on content.

 Six months down the road, if your content hasn't generated traffic, re-analyze to determine if you need link building.